 The March STEO projects modest U.S. GDP growth—2.8% in 2024, tapering to 2.4% in 2025 and 2.2% in 2026—which supports steady industrial activity and growing demand for distillate fuel oil.
 In parallel, EIA’s forecast highlights evolving trade policies and potential tariff uncertainties that can affect market volatility.
 This macroeconomic backdrop is key for structuring oil & gas investments.
 BEE tailors its drilling commitments and overhead provisions—such as IDC coverage and carried interest terms—so that contract milestones are aligned with these economic forecasts.
 By doing so, investors are better protected against fluctuations in supply and demand and can preserve critical tax deductions.

 According to the March 2025 STEO, ongoing OPEC+ production cuts continue to constrain global supplies, with near-term Brent prices bolstered by declining inventories from countries like Iran and Venezuela.
 The report anticipates that as production from these regions falls, Brent prices will remain near current levels through early 2025 before rising modestly in 3Q25—reaching around $75 per barrel—then eventually easing to an average of $68/b in 2026 as global inventories build.
-For investors, these dynamics suggest that initiating drilling activities in early 2025 may capture higher price environments that support stronger cash flow and robust oil well investing returns.
+For investors, these dynamics suggest that initiating drilling activities in early 2025 may capture higher price environments that support stronger cash flow and strong oil well investing returns.

 Global liquid fuels consumption is projected to grow by 1.3 million barrels per day (b/d) in 2025 and 1.2 million b/d in 2026—growth that remains below historical norms.
 This tempered demand, driven primarily by non-OECD Asia, influences drilling schedules and the types of crude targeted for production.
 Investors evaluating oil and gas investments can use this information to focus on well portfolios that maximize yields from distillate-rich crudes or that are geographically positioned near refining centers.
 BEE’s approach tailors IDC spending to favor projects with the best alignment between production profiles and evolving demand patterns.